GSA/fpki-guides/_includes/apple_trust_store_installation.md

 <br>
 ##### Login Keychain

-{% include alert-info.html content="These steps will install COMMON in the Login Keychain.
+{% include alert-info.html content="These steps will install COMMON in the login Keychain.
 Both system administrators and non-administrators can use these steps." %}

 1. Browse to your downloaded, verified copy of COMMON.
 2. Double-click on the file.